byn3/holberton-system_engineering-devops/0x0C-web_stack_debugging_0/README.md

 At the end of this project you are expected to be able to explain to anyone, without the help of Google:
 ---

 Fix a broken web server, the first instance of this series.
+More notes on the bottom.

 ## Each scripts and their output?
 * Script 0 - In this first debugging project, you will need to get Apache to run on the container and to return a page containing Hello Holberton when querying the root of it.